 Also called safeties, safety rack or sometimes "pins" or "rods" when referring to a squat cage.
 This is the horizontal bar that self-spots a weightlifter.
 At exercise failure, the weightlifter can choose to simply drop the barbell on the horizontal rack rather than bring the barbell back to the catches.

-Another function of this squat rack's safety bar is to support the heavy barbell in weight exercises where the barbell starts at a relatively low height like heavy barbell shrugs, barbell rows, yates rows and back hack squats. - Rack Tubing
+Another function of this squat rack's safety bar is to support the heavy barbell in weight exercises where the barbell starts at a relatively low height like heavy barbell shrugs, barbell rows, Yates rows and back hack squats.

 The posts give stability to the squat racks.
-Each of the posts has 3 legs.
-They also have a pair of holes near the top so you can set the rack's height with an inserted locking pin.
+Each of the posts has 3 legs (horizontal stabilizers).
+They also have a pair of holes near the top so you can set the rack's total height with an inserted locking pin.

 Advantage of the Safety Squat Rack